Intensely Private Melania Trump Reportedly Miserable In Role As First Lady

 — Jon Cooper (@joncoopertweets) February 15, 2017

-In another instance, Melania Trump’s “assets” became a cover story when the New York Post published a series of old nude modeling photos of the soon-to-be First Lady.
-After Donald Trump’s dark horse November 8 victory, marches, rallies and even riots broke out across the U.S. in protests.
+In another instance, Melania Trump’s “assets” became a cover story when the New York Post published a series of old nude modeling photos of the soon-to-be first lady.
+After Donald Trump’s dark horse November 8 victory, marches, rallies, and even riots broke out across the U.S. in protests.
 At one such event, a protester carried a controversial sign that read “Rape Melania Trump.”
 The shocking homemade sign quickly went viral, and Melania largely stayed out of sight until Inauguration Day.

 However, the January 20 swearing-in of Donald Trump didn’t do much to help Melania.
 As AOL News reports, Donald Trump himself was perceived by many to be cold and distant toward his wife of nearly a dozen years throughout the inauguration festivities.
 In at least one exchange between the new first couple, Donald Trump can be seen whispering a few short words to a grinning, clapping Melania.
 When Donald turned away, the expression on Melania’s face (caught on camera for the whole world to see) immediately transformed.
 While nobody (save Donald and Melania Trump) know what Donald said to his wife in those brief moments, the look on her face quickly became one of sadness, fear, and even shame.